How To Organize Your Words To Bring Businesses Gold

 Next, a short elevator pitch must be written separating “George’s Mustard” from the competition.
 (An elevator pitch is a short description of a company that can be delivered is a short amount of time – i.e. as an elevator travels between 2 floors or while waiting in a grocery line.)

-Most are unaware that mustards found in grocery stores are grown using pesticides, then mixed during processing with preservation chemicals.
+Most are unaware that mustard found in grocery stores are grown using pesticides, then mixed during processing with preservation chemicals.
 In fact some jars found on shelves can be over 7-years old.
 Yes, the mustard your child eats may have been made, before he was born!

 But George’s organically grown mustards have been hand-picked with in the past month, then selected for taste, color.
 Ground daily –using organically grown – no pesticides, no chemicals.
 George’s has the largest, healthiest, freshest, most tasty collection in the entire Midwest.
 Please stop by for a FREE sample of any of our 112 varieties from Swiss Mocha Dujon to Missouri Wine Poupon.